 Sometimes it is necessary to get more detailed logs from a particular logger.
 For example, when you're trying to troublshoot an issue.
-Say you needed to get TRACE logging from the logger org. foo.
+Say you needed to get TRACE logging from the logger org.foo.

-Then you need to configure the logging level for the org. foo logger to TRACE, e.g.:
+Then you need to configure the logging level for the org.foo logger to TRACE, e.g.:

 '''

+logger.my_logger_ref.name=org.foo

 logger.my_logger_ref.level=TRACE

 '''

-77.2.
+76.2.
 Configuration Reload